drewesk/DIALOC-server/README.md

 	"password": "mustbeatleast6char"
 }
 ```
-> Login as an athenticated user: POST to `/auth/login`, with the body
+> Login as an athenticated user: POST to `/auth/login`, with the body:

 ```
 {